owncloud/ocis/docs/ocis/storage-backends/cephfs.md

 ## Development

-The cephfs development happens in a [reva branch](https://github.com/cs3org/reva/pull/1209) and is currently driven by CERN.
+The cephfs development happens in a [Reva branch](https://github.com/cs3org/reva/pull/1209) and is currently driven by CERN.

 ## Architecture

-In the original approach the driver was based on the localfs driver, relying on a locally mounted cephfs.
+In the original approach the driver was based on the [localfs](https://github.com/cs3org/reva/blob/a8c61401b662d8e09175416c0556da8ef3ba8ed6/pkg/storage/utils/localfs/localfs.go) driver, relying on a locally mounted cephfs.
 It would interface with it using the POSIX apis.
 This has been changed to directly call the Ceph API using https://github.com/ceph/go-ceph.
 It allows using the ceph admin APIs to create subvolumes for user homes and maintain a file id to path mapping using symlinks.

 ## Implemented Aspects
 The recursive change time built ino cephfs is used to implement the etag propagation expected by the ownCloud clients.
 This allows oCIS to pick up changes that have been made by external tools, bypassing any oCIS APIs.